Brother of man attacked by dog calls for a change in the law

 2 September 2022

 In November, we’re going to give a one-off payment equivalent to one week’s basic pay in a bid to ease the cost of living crisis.
-As Managing Partner James Maxey explains, this is to: “recognise the value of our fantastic people, to go some way towards helping with the sharp cost of living rises this year, caused by factors outside of our control”.
+As Chief Executive James Maxey explains, this is to: “recognise the value of our fantastic people, to go some way towards helping with the sharp cost of living rises this year, caused by factors outside of our control”.

 Read more at MSN.